 Claim records – 6 years plus 4 months from the date of file closure, unless the claim involved a minor, in which case the data will be retained for 6 years 4 months from when that party turned 18.

-Insurance Certificates for Haven – 6 years from expiration of policy.
+Insurance Certificates for Haven – 7 years from the date You cease to be a Haven customer.

 Right to be informed